Key Takeaways

 Your monthly repayments will depend on several factors, including the loan amount, interest rate, and loan term.
 It's important to note that your repayments will generally be fixed, making it easier to budget for the long term.

 To calculate how much you can afford to borrow, consider using an online truck finance calculator available on Equifund's website.
-Many lenders also offer flexible repayment terms that can be adjusted based on your cash flow and seasonal business needs.
+Many lenders also offer flexible repayment terms that can be adjusted around your income and seasonal business needs.

 Common Mistakes to Avoid When Financing Your Truck